 Students will take courses such as the Introductory Seminar, General Education Courses, and Foundation Courses, as well as Comprehensive Japanese classes.

 Students will take classes in three theme clusters from the 2nd year.
 In addition to Foundation Courses, students will take specialized courses.
 Students in Global Simulation Gaming(GSG) will take an active part in creating classes themselves.
 GSG is an active learning course where GS students study with students of the International Relations major.

 In the small-group Advanced Seminar, students conduct research on a topic of their interest.

 Students further develop their research from the Advanced Seminar, and work on their graduate thesis.

-To obtain a BA in International Relations you will be required to take the following courses (124 credits in total) in three or four years.
+To obtain a BA in International Relations you will be required to take the following courses (124 credits in total) in four years.
 The followings are examples of the courses we offer.